 What does Mexico come under for travel insurance?

-If you’re travelling to Mexico, you would need to select either of the following tiers:
+If you’re travelling to Mexico, you'll need to select the Worldwide level of cover.

 Do I need travel insurance for Australia?

 You can travel to Australia without insurance, but it’s a good idea to have it so you’re covered should something happen.
 If you were stung by a jellyfish in Australia, it could cost up to £12,000 for you to get home.